Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 Aren’t HIV and AIDS the same thing?

 No. Being HIV positive is not the same as having AIDS (acquired immunodeficiency syndrome).
 However, in those with a weakened immune system, HIV can advance into AIDS.
 You can only develop AIDS if you don’t treat HIV.
-In the simplest terms, HIV is a virus, AIDS is a disease.
+In the simplest terms, HIV is a virus and AIDS is a disease.

-EVERYONE!
-No, really.
 Everyone is at risk for HIV.
-HIV is transmitted through unsafe sexual activities or through sharing needles.
-The virus does not discriminate based on age, gender, orientation, race, etc. That’s why we want everyone to get tested and know their status.
+STIs and HIV are transmitted through unsafe sexual activities, and HIV and hepatitis can be transmitted through sharing needles.
+The virus does not discriminate based on age, gender, orientation, race, etc. That’s why everyone should get tested and know their status.

 How can you get HIV?